budhwani-s/Digital-Marketing/Final Project/README.md

 # Customer Insights 360

-A web application to implement customer recommendations and showcase email and recommendation analytics.
+A web application to implement customer lifetime value, customer segmentation and showcase recommendation analytics to customers based on popularity and collaberative filltering.

 ## Project Proposal